VinPassed

 Buy Here Pay Here in Florida

-At a Buy Here Pay Here lot, the dealer is both the seller and the lender.
+At a Buy Here Pay Here (BHPH) lot, the dealer is both the seller and the lender.
 They set the rate, approve the loan, and hold the paper.
 Florida is one of the harder states for these buyers, because the protections that exist in some states are missing here.

 Interest rate cap